 Volunteer positions are offered as internships for students are rare.
 Internship positions are typically arranged between the student and a specific NPS staff person.
 Call for more information.

 Volunteers assist Rangers at special events.
 Events include the WaterShed Tent, Big River Art Contest, Children's Water Festival and more!
 Volunteers sign up for events that best fit their schedule.
 This opportunity is perfect for short-term commitments.
 Volunteers help interpret the Mississippi River, help with registration, logistics, and more.

 Projects for School, Scout Groups, Corporate, or Other Organizations

-Custom projects can be arranged for your group of ten or more from April through October.
-Most habitat restoration projects require a three-hour time commitment and focus on planting native plants and/or removing invasive weeds.
-Minnesota Academic standards are addressed as part of School Volunteer/Service programs.
+Custom projects can be arranged for your group of 15 or more from April through October.
+Most habitat restoration projects involve a 2-3 hour time commitment and focus on planting native plants and/or removing invasive plants.
+Minnesota Academic standards can be addressed as part of School Volunteer/Service programs.
 Our volunteer programs also meet various merit badge requirements for Scout groups.